Skip to content

 Start with rules, not gear

 Canadian hunting is managed province by province and species by species.
-A good plan begins with the legal framework, then moves into safety, access, outfitter decisions, and equipment.
+A good plan begins with the legal framework, then moves into safety, access, outfitter decisions, border paperwork, export checks, and equipment.

 Licences and tags

-Confirm hunter education, resident status, species tag, draws, non-resident rules, and reporting requirements before choosing dates.
+Confirm hunter education, resident status, species tag, draws, non-resident rules, outfitter or Hunter Host requirements, and reporting before choosing dates.

 Seasons and zones